davestearns/tutorials/src/building-blocks.md

 All of this potential delay is known as the **cold start problem**.
 It results in unusually high latency at seemingly random times--one request might take a few milliseconds, but an identical subsequent request might take several seconds, even though your code might have executed just as quickly.

 But the good news is that you are only charged for the CPU and resources used by your code while it was _actually running_.
-If your API gets only a few requests per-day, you only pay for those few short invocations, not the rest of the time when the HTTP server was process other requests for other people.
+If your API gets only a few requests per-day, you only pay for those few short invocations, not the rest of the time when the HTTP server was processing other requests for other people.

 The [economics](https://www.bbva.com/en/innovation/economics-of-serverless/) of serverless functions, combined with this cold start problem, imply that serverless functions can be a good choice for APIs that are used infrequently or sporadically.
 But if you are expecting many requests a second, at a more or less constant rate, and consistent performance really matters, then a continuously-running server is typically a better option.